MrNiftyfire/My-Youtube-Website/README.md

 # Mr Niftyfire – Official Website

-Welcome to the official website for **Mr Niftyfire** — gamer, creator, and lover of space, black holes, and chaos.
+Welcome to the official website for **Mr Niftyfire** — gamer, creator and proud christian.
 This site is the main hub for my content, my videos, and fun pages based on the games I play.
 This is the website! https://mrniftyfire.github.io/My-Youtube-Website/My%20Youtube%20Website.html

 ---